pps-lab/arc/README.md

 ## Getting Started

 In this section, we will go through all steps to setup the evaluation framework for use.
+Please note that after each step, ensure that any changes done to files belonging to the evaluation framework (all files not under the `mp-spdz` and `doe-suite` subfolders) are pushed to the repository, or else, the changes will not take effect.

 1. Ensure that Python 3.9 and Git is installed on the local machine
 2. Checkout this Github repository into a Folder of your liking: (For this section, we checkout into the `mpc-audit` folder)